 As we drove West the scenery changed from very arid to lush green, the mountains were tall and sheep bells could be heard from distant flocks.
 There were many, too many, holiday villages and large hotel complexes.
 At least most of them were tastefully done.
 When we reached Teulade we turned north and took the mountain road back to Cagliari.
 The road was full of sharp curves and it went up and up.
-There were many κούμαρα (a red berry whose name in English I do not know) and prickly pear cactuses along the road.
+There were many κούμαρα (arbutus berry, a red berry) and prickly pear cactuses along the road.
 We stopped to cut and eat some, and I managed to get prickles on my lips which were very painful.

 Back in Cagliari we had a very nice and inexpensive dinner at the Trattoria del Serafino.